-- 2. Development of Tools for BPS Resiliency The DOE is in process of developing appropriate tools for BPS resiliency and NERC, ERO, NATF and NAGF should work with DOE in assessing the tools and develop specific guidelines and procedures for industry to follow. - 3.
-Understanding of GMD events on BPS The ERO Enterprise should continue working with EPRI and others to conduct research and development to further understand impacts from geomagnetically induced current on BES facilities to support enhancements to models and standards and to facilitate preparedness consider preparing sensitivity analyses to simulate the impacts in a planning area.
+- Development of tools for BPS resiliency: The Department of Energy (DOE) is in process of developing appropriate tools for BPS resiliency and NERC, the ERO, the North American Transmission Forum (NATF), and the North American Generator Forum (NAGF) should work with DOE in assessing the tools as well as develop guidelines, industry recommendations, and procedures for industry to follow. - Understanding of Geomagnetic Disturbance (GMD) events on BPS: The ERO Enterprise should continue working with the Electric Power Research Institute (EPRI) and others to conduct research and development to further understand impacts from geomagnetically induced current on BES facilities to support enhancements to models and standards and to facilitate preparedness consider preparing sensitivity analyses to simulate the impacts in a planning area.
 The ERO Enterprise should assist the industry to implement the necessary protocols and mitigation plans to reduce the risk in maintain reliability and security for the BPS.

-Risk Profile #3: Security Vulnerabilities
+Risk Profile #3: Security Risks

-Operational security is an essential component of a highly reliable bulk power system.
-Cyber and physical security are interdependent aspects, as exploitation of either physical or cyber security vulnerabilities could be used to compromise the other dimension.
-Resulting impacts could cause asset damage or loss of functionality and situational awareness needed to reliably operate or restore the bulk power system (BPS).
-Exploitation could occur directly against equipment used to monitor, protect, and control the BPS or indirectly through supporting systems, such as voice communications or interdependent critical infrastructure sectors and subsectors, such as water supply and natural gas used for electrical power generation. А coordinated cyber and physical attack scenario, potentially targeted to occur simultaneously with an extreme natural event, could further impact reliability and/or complicate recovery activities. man-made А electromagnetic pulse (EMP) event targeted at the BPS may impact operations and result in damaged equipment that may require an extended period of time to replace.
+Operational security is an essential component of a highly reliable BPS.
+Cyber and physical security are interdependent aspects as exploitation of either physical or cyber security risks could be used to compromise the other dimension.
+Resulting impacts could cause asset damage or loss of functionality and situational awareness needed to reliably operate or restore the BPS.
+Exploitation could occur directly against equipment used to monitor, protect, and control the BPS or indirectly through supporting systems, such as voice communications or interdependent critical infrastructure sectors and subsectors (e.g., water supply and natural gas used for electrical power generation).
+A coordinated cyber and physical attack scenario that is, potentially targeted to occur simultaneously with an extreme natural event, could further impact reliability and/or complicate recovery activities.
+A man-made electromagnetic pulse (EMP) event targeted at the BPS may impact operations and result in damaged equipment that may require an extended period of time to replace.

 The volume, frequency, and sophistication of cyber exploits is increasing and could potentially disrupt a broad (e.g., interconnection-wide) footprint.
 Significant physical security events have been rare and the impact is likely to be more geographically constrained.
-EMP events are far less likely to occur, but may carry a highly consequential security risk.
+EMP events are far less likely to occur but may carry a highly consequential security risk.